The nature of income

-It might seem like nit-picking to say that an activity that generates value is not itself valuable, but there is an important distinction which rests on the essence of double entry bookkeeping.
+It might seem like nit-picking to say that an activity that generates value is not itself valuable, but this is an important distinction which rests on the essence of double entry bookkeeping.
 Every transaction has two simultaneous but separate effects which we tend to collapse when talking.

 For example, the term ‘car loan’ is used to describe a loan provided by a bank (liabilities increase) and the proceeds of the loan are used for the purchase of a motor vehicle (assets increase).
 In accounting terms, there’s no such thing as a ‘car loan’: there’s a car and there’s a loan—there’s an asset and there’s a liability.

 It’s the same with income.
-You may have heard and understood the term ‘cash sale’, but this is another collapse of duality: there is more cash (assets increase) as a result of sales activity (income).
+You may have heard and understood the term ‘cash sale’, but this is another collapse of duality: there is more cash (assets increase) as a result of sales activity (income/revenue).
 ‘Cash sale’ describes two things that arise from a singular event: sales activity that generates cash.

 Cash is valuable and, as we know, valuable things are assets.
 Income is a source of funds, not an asset, so it cannot be valuable.
 It is expressed as a monetary amount but it isn’t ‘money received’.

 Watch out for phrases that are double conflations (there should be a word for that).
-For a gardening business, ‘mowing the lawn’ is value generating activity—gardening (income) will increase cash (assets)—and it’s a value sacrificing activity—use of the mower, petrol, labour hours (expenses) reduce the value of assets (paying out cash, recognising depreciation of the equipment etc.).
+For a gardening business, ‘mowing the lawn’ is value generating activity—gardening (income/revenue) will increase cash (assets)—and it’s a value sacrificing activity—use of the mower, petrol, labour hours (expenses) reduce the value of assets (paying out cash, recognising depreciation of the equipment etc.).